schorlem/capstone_project/README.md

 4. train_xgboost-01-als.ipynb           <- Improve predictions with boosted trees
 (Run notebook 1. and 2. first one time.)

 5. train_lstm-01-als.ipynb <- Train a LSTM model with word2vec embeddings (This notebook only depends on step 1.)

+6. train_lstm-02-als.ipynb <- Train the final model and check perfomance on the test set (This notebook only depends on step 1.)

 You can just run all of them in order.
 The training of these algorithms can take a long time depending on you computer.
 If you  are running remotely on the cloud and if you want